The Eugenics Wars: The Rise and Fall of Khan Noonien Singh: Volume Three: To Reign in Hell: The Exile of Khan Noonien Singh

-Secondary plot
+Secondary plots

+Volumes One and Two

-The novels contain a framing story about James T. Kirk going on a top-secret mission to the Paragon Colony on the planet Sycorax, which wishes to become a part of the United Federation of Planets.
+The first two novels contain a framing story about James T. Kirk going on a top-secret mission to the Paragon Colony on the planet Sycorax, which wishes to become a part of the United Federation of Planets.
 The problem is that the planet is inhabited by genetically altered humans.
 This goes against the current laws of the Federation and, therefore, Starfleet Command has kept the Colony's request secret.
 Dr. McCoy wonders if the members of Starfleet have "lost their paper-pushing minds" in even considering to allow the Colony to join but Spock feels that the Federation could make room for the Paragon Colony.
 However, it is up to Kirk whether or not to recommend the Colony for Federation membership.

 After arriving it is discovered that the Klingons have sent a ship of their own in the hopes of getting the Colony to join the Klingon Empire to help them with their own genetics programs.
 However, after several incidents, the colonists order the Klingons to leave, but not before a bomb is placed in the Colony and a hole is blown in the dome that protects the city from the harsh conditions of the planet.
 Kirk then takes a shuttlecraft and extends its shields around the hole in the dome.
 However, this leaves the shuttle vulnerable to the planet's weather.

 In the end, Kirk saves the Colony but does not allow it to join the Federation.